 We all do it, but once a battery has come to the end of its life, there’s really no point hiding it in a drawer or a box, however, you need to be careful how you dispose of them.

-Many councils now collect batteries as part of their household collection service but in some areas you will need to take them to a recycling centre, a collection point in a supermarket, or a DIY centre for safe disposal.
+Many councils now collect batteries as part of their household collection service, but in some areas you will need to take them to a recycling centre, a collection point in a supermarket, or a DIY centre for safe disposal.

-Old chargers for things you no longer own
+9. Old chargers for things you no longer own

 It can be tempting to keep hold of old chargers for forgotten phones and computers but there's really no need.

 Whatever you do though, don’t just put them in the bin – they will end up in landfill.
-There’s a huge world-world crisis with e-waste and most refuse centres will have a drop-off point.
+There’s a huge world-wide crisis with e-waste and most refuse centres will have a drop-off point.

 Alternatively, you could try recycling them, along with any old phones or tablets, through a company like OnRecycle.

-If you’ve got a money box filled with out-of-date pound coins or £10 notes, you can take them to your bank or building society and exchange them for current currency.
+If you’ve got a money box filled with out-of-date pound coins or £10 notes, you can usually take them to your bank or building society and exchange them for current currency.

 There are also companies such as Vintage Cash Cow that buy old coins and foreign currency, giving you more money for your next holiday.

 Main photo: Patpitchya / Shutterstock

 Be the first to comment